ness1234567/Pedesdtrian_tracker/README.md

 ### Prerequisites

-Only prerequisites required is Python 3.6+, with pip3 installed.
+Prerequisites required is Python 3.6+, with pip3 installed.
+There must also be a video, "output.mp4" for the pedestrian tracker to read from.
+Note that the training is optimised for pedestrians of size 64x128 pixels.

 ### Installing